Table of Contents[Hide][Show]

 If you have a shorter stay (four days or less), I recommend leaving Disney Springs for a longer visit, unless you snag a dining reservation you really can’t pass up.

 Disney Springs is a fun collection of shops, dining and other experiences.
 It’s got a great selection of restaurants that are more high-end/gourmet versus Disney-themed.
 Whatever you like to eat, there’s a ton of choices.
 Don’t worry, everything is kid-friendly.
 Your kids might not enjoy Wolfgang Puck’s quite as much as you do, but there’s no place in Disney Springs where kids are not welcome.

 I recommend making a dinner reservation here and arriving a couple of hours early so you can shop/walk around.
 If you need to walk off your dinner or want to grab an ice cream cone or a cupcake for dessert (buy it from the cupcake ATM outside Sprinkles!), you’ll certainly find more to see.

 Activities and Rides at Disney Springs

 There are also fun activities you can do at Disney Springs.
 From riding in a floating car to bowling, there are all kinds of activities you can do at Disney Springs without a park ticket, although just about all the activities at Disney Springs are cost money and many require advance reservations.
-These are our favorite things to splurge on at Disney Springs.

 There are a couple of small rides at Disney Springs that are great for younger kids.
 The train and the carousel charge a small fee per ride and the lines are usually minimal.
 Read here for more tips on things to do with families at Disney Springs.